KSpiliop/Fraud_Detection/README.md

 * If this F-score is better (larger) than the one at the previous iteration, i.e. there is a "local" improvement, the combination is accepted as the current combination and a neighbouring combination is selected for the next iteration through a call to the next_choice() function.
 * Otherwise, i.e. if this F-score is worse (smaller) than the one at the previous iteration and the decline is Δf < 0, the combination is accepted as the current one with probability exp(-beta Δf/T) where beta is a constant and T is the current "temperature".
 The idea is that we start with a high temperature and "bad" solutions are easily accepted at first, in the hope of exploring wide areas of the search space.
 But as the temperature drops, bad solutions are less likely to be accepted and the search becomes more focused.

 The temperature starts at a fixed value T0 and is reduced by a factor of alpha < 1 every n number of iterations.
-Here T0 = 0.40, n=5 and a = 0.85.
+Here T0 = 0.40, n=5 and alpha = 0.85.
 The beta constant is 1.3.

 The selection of the parameters of this "cooling schedule" can be done easily in MS Excel.
 In this example we select the average acceptance probabilities for F-Score deterioration of 0.150, 0.075, 0.038, 0.019, 0.009, i.e. starting from 0.150 and dividing by 2.
 We set these average probabilities to be around 50% during the first, second,...,fifth 20 iterations respectively and we use Excel Solver to find suitable parameters.
 The Excel file can be found [here](Data/parameters_for_SA.xlsx).

 A **warning**: if the number of iterations is not suficiently smaller than the total number of combinations, there may be too many  repetitions and delays.
-The simple approach for producing combinations here does not address such cases.
+The simple approach for producing combinations implemented here does not address such cases.